In lieu of flowers, memorials can be given in his name to the Wounded Warriors Project.

 - The scholarship is for undergraduate studies.
 We are not able to expand, at this time, to graduate school students.

 - The Association’s grading practices favors children of veterans who were wounded or killed while assigned to the 11th Armored Cavalry.
 It also favors previous awardees.
 But these attributes alone do not guarantee the scholarship.
 The packet as a whole still gets graded by a committee of five.

 - I will provide applicants individual feedback if you are interested.
-Just schedule a call by contacting me at Robert.email@example.com or 804-621-3651.
+Just schedule a call by contacting me at opens in a new windowRobert.email@example.com new email or 804-621-3651.